Skip to content

 > Can you ask my other agent "Dora Designer" to review this PR as a subagent?
 I forgot their agent ID though.

 Each subagent has a recommended model, but Letta Code now resolves built-in subagents to auto or auto-fast by default when available.
-You can still override the model with prompting (for example, Spawn an explore agent with Opus).
+You can still override the model with prompting (for example, Spawn a recall agent with Opus).

 SubagentPurposeRecommended modelAccess